Core Bridging Process

 SpokePortal

-). - It mints the corresponding amount of the $M token representation on the Spoke chain.
+processes the message. - It mints the corresponding amount of the $M token representation on the Spoke chain.

 SpokePortal